 2 tsp. kosher salt

 ground pepper to taste

 1/4 cup tomato paste

 1 lb. lentils, rinsed and picked over

-2 small or medium russet potatoes, cubed
+2 small or medium russet potatoes, peeled and cubed

 1 lb. kielbasa or other smoked sausage, sliced in half-rounds